-Child sexual abuse is a serious problem in the United States.
+Child sexual abuse (CSA) is a serious problem in the United States.
 Many children experience it, but it often stays hidden.
 Families, schools, and communities can work together to help prevent it, yet the numbers show we still have a long way to go.

 Here, we will share recent statistics about child sexual abuse, show who is at risk, and discuss why so many cases go unreported.
 We will also talk about ways to protect kids and the importance of caring adults.
 But, most importantly, if you or a loved one has experienced child sex abuse, you should contact a seasoned sexual abuse attorney to pursue justice.